 Solano County's transit system includes a network of bus, rail, and ferry connections.
-SolanoExpress intercity bus routes connect Solano residents to locations within the county and to BART and Sacramento.
+SolanoExpress intercity bus routes, operated by Fairfield-Suisun Transit (FAST) and Solano County Transit (SolTrans), connect Solano residents to locations within the county and to BART and Sacramento.
 SolanoExpress recently went through a route restructure where seven routes were consolidated into four.
 As of Q3 in FY 2018-19, SolanoExpress routes are on track to exceed the ridership of the previous three fiscal years.
-Local transit routes, spread across five operators, are overall seeing a decline in ridership, with only Dixon Readi-Ride and Rio Vista Delta Breeze experiencing ridership increases.
+Local transit routes, spread across five operators, are overall seeing a decline in ridership.
+Dixon Readi-Ride and Rio Vista Delta Breeze are both experiencing ridership increases.
 Rail and ferry transit services are seeing increases in ridership, as they provide quick, reliable connections to the Bay Area.